The Av-Gay Lab was established at the University of British Columbia in 1997. Our primary research focus is Tuberculosis (TB) pathogenesis.

 Image: PtpA interaction with the host V-ATPase

 Utilization of Nitric Oxide (NO) as an antimicrobial agent.
 We revealed NO’s role in activating Mtb kinases and identified the mechanism used by mycobacteria to protect against NO induced damage.
 We translated this research into a clinical drug development program and completed a phase I clinical trial demonstrating the safety of antimicrobial levels of NO given via inhalation.
-We developed NO impregnation technology for medical devices that renders them “self-sterilizing”.
-We licensed our IP to two start-up companies.
-AIT Therapeutics Inc. and Enox Biopharma Inc., currently conducting clinical trials using NO for treatment of hospital-acquired infections, bronchiolitis and cystic fibrosis.
+We have founded a company, Beyond Air, now listed at the NASDAQ stock exchange.
+Beyond Air pioneers the development of novel treatments for bronchiolitis, viral infections and cystic fibrosis.
+We also developed NO impregnation technology for medical devices that renders them “self-sterilizing”and licensed the technology to Enox Biopharma Inc., currently conducting clinical trials using NO for treatment of hospital-acquired infections.

 Image: Nitric Oxide Inhalation Therapy